This article will show you how to add an image to your page and edit it using Thrive Architect.

 Raising the default value (0%) will gradually turn your image into a monochromatic one, with a tint of brown:

 Inverting an image represents converting it into a negative.
 This means that the dark areas will become bright, and the bright areas will become dark.
 Hues are replaced by their complementary colors.
-Thus, using this option and raising the value, or moving the slider towards right, the image will look like this:
+Thus, using this option and raising the value, or moving the slider towards the right, the image will look like this:

 The saturation of an image refers to the intensity of a color.
 The higher the saturation, the more vivid the picture is.
 Lowering the saturation will make the image turn grey.
 The default value is 100%, so going below that will make your image look like the first picture.
 Going over that value will make your image similar to the second picture:

 You can use the “Hue Rotate” option to give your image a tint of a certain primary color.
-You can either use the wheel and rotate it towards left or towards right, depending on what color you want the tint to be.
+You can either use the wheel and rotate it towards the left or towards the right, depending on what color you want the tint to be.
 You can also manually enter a value (between 1-359, since it’s measured in degrees):